 LIIT is a type of exercise that is low in intensity and lasts for a lengthy period of time.
 An example of LIIT is a 30-minute jog.
 LIIT uses an aerobic energy system as your body has the ability to deliver enough oxygen to your muscles to support the workout.
-During LIIT, your body will firstly use carbs and sugars but after 15-30 mins of exercising, your body will begin to use your fat reserves to fuel the rest of the workout.
+During LIIT, your body will firstly use carbs and sugars.
+After 15-30 mins it can move on to use your fat reserves to fuel the rest of the workout.

 During LIIT, your body will use both, carbs and your body fat reserves.
 So, you can do LIIT for as long as you can to burn as much fat as possible during the exercise.